rish-16/tp/docs/UserGuide.md

 ### Clear all records: `doc clear`

-Clears all patient records and information.
+Clears all patient records and appointment records (upcoming and archived).
 This is an irreversible operation.

 Format: `doc clear`